hstsethi/in-isin-db/README.md

 International Security Identification Number(ISIN) is as 12 digit, alphanumeric number that is used to uniquely identify a security.

-This is a CSV, SQL database of **all securities listed on NSE** along with their symbol, ISIN.
+This is a weekly-updated CSV, SQL database of **all securities listed on NSE** along with their symbol, ISIN.

+## How does it work

 A fresh CSV is fetched from NSE during each run.
 All columns other than `ISIN NUMBER` and `SYMBOL` are dropped.
 These column names are further transformed to `isin`, `symbol`.
 The result is exported in data folder in CSV format.